SoftwareAG/c8y-docs/content/web/microfrontends-bundle/add-a-new-package-as-blueprint.md

 ### Stepper setup (optional)

-The HOOK_STEPPER can be additionally provided to allow application customization during the first load of an applicaiton.
-In this optional step we will show a small single step example in which the user will be able to choose whether the navigator will be collapsed or not on start up.
+The HOOK_STEPPER can be additionally provided to allow application customization during the first load of an application.
+In this optional step we show a small single step example in which the user can select whether the navigator will be collapsed or not on startup.

 1. Create a new "setup-step1.component.ts" file with the following content: